samuel20334/26_BMS_Master/README.md

 ```

 Connect to the board's UART port from the GUI to view live per-segment cell voltages, temperatures, and fault status.

-## Suggested next step

-The `Debug/`, `log/`, and STM32CubeIDE build artefacts are currently tracked in the repo.
-Adding a `.gitignore` for these (and the compiler crash logs) would keep the history focused on source changes — happy to generate one if useful.